Patroclus: Early days

 During his childhood, Patroclus had accidentally killed his playmate Clysonymus over a game of dice.
 As a result, he was exiled from his home, Opus, with Menoetius sending him to Peleus, king of Phthia and father of Achilles.'
 Peleus named Patroclus Achilles's "squire", as they both grew up together and became close friends.
 Patroclus acted as a male role model for Achilles, being both kinder than him as well as wiser regarding counsel.
 Patroclus's early life, including his flight to the house of Peleus, is narrated later in the Iliad, when his ghost appears to Achilles reminding him about his past and giving him advice about his burial.

 According to Photius, Ptolemy Hephaestion (probably referring to Ptolemy Chennus) wrote that Patroclus was also loved by the sea god Poseidon, who taught him the art of riding horses.
+He also states that Patroclus was monitored in his youth by a man named Eudorus.

 Local tradition in Laconia held that Achilles killed Las when he came to their land to seek the hand of Helen, daughter of Tyndareus.
 However, the geographer Pausanias disagrees, stating that it was actually Patroclus who killed Las, arguing that Patroclus, not Achilles, was one of Helen's suitors.